veekthor04/drfcexample/README.md

-# drftest
+# drfc-example
-django rest framework test
+django rest framework example

-In this project you have to hide a specific data from anonymous users.
+In this project you have to hide specific data from anonymous/logged out users.

+Use the admin to login
+id: admin
+password: 1234

-Hide the Price and Maker field to logged out/anonymous users.
+Hide the Price and Maker field to logged out/anonymous users only.

-Below is the example of exposed API: http://127.0.0.1:8000/app/car/
+Below is the example of API:
+http://127.0.0.1:8000/app/car/